SpanishPear/portfolio-elm/src/assets/blogs/spice-terminal-zsh.md

 #### fetching gitstatusd

+Every time you login (/open) a cse terminal - you might see "fetching gitstatusd..." for a few seconds.
+While this probably wouldnt annoy the average person - it absolutely infuriates me (and a few others)/

-@insou22 has kindly provided a script to fix this issue, which you can run using
+[@insou22](https://github.com/insou22) has kindly provided a script to fix this issue, which you can run using

 ```
 curl https://gitstatus.insou.dev/ | sh